apache/cordova-js/README.md

 - Bada (WAC implementation)
 - Windows 8 ( experimental work in progress )

-## Ripple

-Load this in Ripple to play with it.
-You will have to use the cordova prototype branch to better simulate the phone environment and use this javascript rather than Ripple's emulated code.

-    git clone git@github.com:blackberry-webworks/Ripple-UI.git
-    git checkout winnie.the.pooh
-    ./configure
-    jake

-and then load the unpacked extension in chrome in the pkg/chromium folder.
-Use the cordova.proto platform in ripple.

 # Adding a New Platform

 1. Add your platform as a directory under the `lib` folder.